Click here to download this symptoms card.

 M – Mental decline – confused, sleepy, difficult to rouse.

 Sepsis can affect your mental status.
 Some people, especially the elderly, may not show typical signs of infection.
 Instead, they may show a sudden change in mental status, becoming confused, or a worsening of dementia and confusion.
 Sleepiness, often severe, is also a common complaint.

-E – Extremely ill – “I feel like I might die,” severe pain or discomfort.
+E – Extremely ill – severe pain or discomfort, shortness of breath.

 Many sepsis survivors have said that when they were ill, it was the worst they ever felt.
 It was the worst sore throat, worst abdominal pain, or they felt that they were going to die.

 Children developing sepsis may exhibit different symptoms, as seen below.

 Healthcare professionals look for the following signs and symptoms, as well as those listed above, to determine a diagnosis.
 They include:

 - Immature white blood cells in the circulation